canonical/canonical-sphinx-extensions/canonical-sphinx-extensions/ubuntu-images/README.rst

     filters first, and only resort to regular expressions if you find it absolutely necessary for complex cases.

+``:empty:`` *string*
+    If no images match the specified filters, output the given string instead of reporting an error and failing the build.
+The string may be blank in which case no output will be generated.

 Examples of valid values for the ``:releases:`` option:

 jammy